 The Ministry of Listening

 Sometimes the best help we can give is a sensitive heart and a listening ear.
 Let's remember to listen.
 Anton Chekhov understood a newly bereaved parent's compelling need to talk about their loss.
 Here are excerpts form his short story, Misery.
-"With a look of anxiety and suffering Iona's eyes stray restlessly among the crowds …
+From ‘Misery’, Anton Pavlovich Chekhov (1860-1904) "With a look of anxiety and suffering Iona's …

 Continue reading The Ministry of Listening